akka/akka/akka-docs/src/main/paradox/scala/project/migration-guide-2.4.x-2.5.x.md

 ## Persistence

-### `Recovery.none` constant now implies also no snapshot recovery

-When using the `Recovery.none` constant to override `PersistentActor#recovery` no recovery at all will be performed, that is - also no snapshot recovery will be requested.
-If you want to skip recovery of events but do want to be offered a snapshot if present use `Recovery(toSequenceNr = 0)` instead.

 ### Binary incompatibility of PersistentActor and AtLeastOneDelivery

 To be able to evolve the Java APIs `AbstractPersistentActor` and `AbstractPersistentActorWithAtLeastOnceDelivery`